 International Student and Scholar Services and Outreach provides support to J-1 Exchange Visitors and international scholars before, during and after their time at Appalachian.
-Below you will find information that will help you during every stage of your visit to Appalachian as an international scholar in the J-1 Exchange Visitor program.

 Current J-1 Scholar Information

 During your time in the U.S. as a J-1 Exchange Visitor, it extremely important that you maintain valid J-1 status at all times.
 Failure to maintain your status or violation of your status may result in the cancellation of your program and impact your ability to secure future U.S. visas in the future.
 To avoid these circumstances, you must do the following:

 - Check in with our office upon arrival.

 - Attend the mandatory new scholar orientation session.

 - Comply with all local, state, and federal laws.